AlbertMitjans/HourGlass/README.md

 ```

-## Realtime test
+## Real-time test
-Watch the output of the network in realtime by connecting a depth camera.
+Watch the output of the network in real-time by connecting a depth camera.

 Go to [this repository](https://github.com/AlbertMitjans/Xtion).